vijaysamco/flower-image-recognition-ai/docs/architecture.md

 FlowerVision AI is a lightweight AI web application that classifies flower species from uploaded images.

-The project is designed around:
+The project is designed around the following principles:

 - Simplicity
 - Readability